Working with Natural Isolates - Online

 • Learn to use natural isolates as part of your perfume design process, and to integrate them into your existing accords and perfumes.

-List of natural isolates studied: ambrettolide, anisaldehyde, anisyl alcohol, benzyl acetate, benzyl benzoate, cis-3 hexenol, cis-3 hexenyl acetate, citronellol, gamma-nonalactone (aldehyde C-18), gamma-undecalactone (aldehyde C-14), geraniol, geranyl acetate, ionones, linalool, linalyl acetate, maltol, melonal, nerol, neryl acetate, nerolidol, phenylethyl alcohol, rhodinol, vanillin.
+List of natural isolates studied: ambrettolide, anisaldehyde, anisyl alcohol, benzyl acetate, benzyl benzoate, beta-caryophyllene, cinnamic alcohol, cis-3 hexenol, cis-3 hexenyl acetate, cis-3 hexenyl caproate, citronellol, gamma-nonalactone (aldehyde C-18), gamma-undecalactone (aldehyde C-14), geraniol, geranyl acetate, ionones, isoamyl acetate, linalool, linalyl acetate, maltol, melonal, methyl anthranilate, nerol, neryl acetate, nerolidol, olibanol, phenylethyl alcohol, rhodinol, vanillin.

-Both tutorials will be recorded and available to watch for six months.
+All tutorials will be recorded and available to watch until 31st August 2026.

 Previous